Sonal10/Internship_Analysis_in_R/Readme.md

 For running the code, you may follow the below steps:
 1. Run VSCode (or any other code editor) from Anaconda Command Prompt
-2. Make sure you are using a dedicated virtual environment and activate it Sample -
+2. Make sure you are using a dedicated virtual environment and activate it, sample -

 '''code
 conda create -n myenv python=3.7.3
 '''

-3. Install or upgrade all packages from requirements.txt conda install --file requirements.txt or pip install -r requirements.txt
+3. Install or upgrade all packages from requirements.txt

+conda install --file requirements.txt or pip install -r requirements.txt

 You may need to add the full path of requirements.txt file depending on your pwd

 Important links: